-John Bratt recently discussed on the Baltimore Injury Lawyer Blog a trial that he had where the jury awarded all of the Plaintiff’s medical bills but awarded nothing for the client’s pain and suffering.
+The Baltimore Injury Lawyer Blog talks about a trial where the jury awarded all the Plaintiff’s medical bills but awarded nothing for the client’s pain and suffering.

-Essentially, I think the court is saying that while the verdicts may be illogical, they are not necessarily inconsistent and the court is look for some basis – even if unlikely – to reconcile verdicts so they are not inconsistent.
+Essentially, I think the court is saying that while the verdicts may be illogical; they are not necessarily inconsistent and the court is looking for some basis – even if unlikely – to reconcile verdicts so they are not inconsistent.